vaibankar/Linux-Notes/Working with Text Files/Readme.md

 # File Creation
-## touch – touch command is used to create files.
+## touch – Touch command is used to create files.
 Using touch command, multiple files can be created.
+Syntax: #touch <filename>